When you hear the word “Singularity”, it’s usually used in one of two contexts:

 Despite what I’ve said so far about the team and the organization, none of these individuals are truly evil, even though they may justify evil actions in the course of their duties.
 They’re all real people, and struggle with the questions Komon continually revisits.

-Even though their job requires a sort of callousness, they haven’t been deadened entirely to the toll it takes on others, and still make an attempt to minimize casualties, even though they admit that sometimes it’s impossible to save everyone.
+Even though their job requires a sort of callousness, they haven’t been deadened entirely to the toll it takes on others, and still make an attempt to minimize casualties.
+But, still, they admit that sometimes it’s impossible to save everyone.

 This contrast between the idealism of the main protagonist and the organization that recruited him isn’t the only contrast between Nexus and its succeeding series, Mebius.
 Ultraman Nexus himself is a stark counterpoint as well.
 Mebius was Mirai Hibino as his human disguise, but his character never changed regardless of the face he showed.
 Nexus’ host is Jun Himeya, but while he has taken on that role willingly (kind of), the actual nature of the power granted to him remains mysterious.

 Jun himself was a mundane photographer who sought to fight injustice by exposing it with his work.
-When an orphan he was caring for dies in a war zone, he documents the resulting tragedy and the shocking loss of civilian life, but becomes so disillusioned that he withdraws from his career as a photographer entirely.
+When an orphan he was caring for dies in a war zone, his published photos from the event made him famous, but becomes so disillusioned that he withdraws from his career as a photographer entirely.
 In this depression, Nexus calls him to be its host for an as-yet unknown reason.

 Given how other Ultras generally work with human hosts though, mostly likely just in recognition of his continued desire for justice and to protect others, even though his perceived failure left him with something of a death wish.